 Idea to Production aims to assist Entrepreneurs in maximizing their success and realizing their dream by taking their ideas and contributing to the creation of a successful business.
 I2P’s purpose is to provide a centralized resource for starting entrepreneurs with quick access to contact lists, FAQ, how-to-guides, current news, and information about upcoming webinars and workshops.

-A business plan is a template of how you are going to run your business, what it will cost, where is the money coming from and how you plan to grow it.
+A business plan is a template of how you are going to run your business, what it will cost, where is the money coming from, and how you plan to grow it.
 This document will be asked for by lenders and will help keep you on track.
-For a great template see ScotiaBank Plan Writing Tool.
+Check out these resources for free business plan templates.

 - Manning Registry Office is located in Brown Style Shop, 410 Main Street in Manning

 - Grimshaw Registry Office is located at Junction Motors, 4908 57 Ave in Grimshaw

 Depending on your type of business and your earnings, you may or may not need a GST number.
 Generally speaking, businesses that earn less than $30,000 do not require a GST number.Please contact the Canada Revenue Agency for more information.

 Canada Revenue Agency

 If you have employees you will require an employer registration number.
 You can register for this with the Canada Revenue Agency.

 Do you require a worker’s compensation board assessment number?

 What zoning regulations apply to your business?